austinsamsel/rails-cuke-todo/README.md

 ### Step 2 - Create first feature: Add a Task.

-Outside in...
-Think like user... etc.

 Create the feature.
-Using (Gherkin)[https://github.com/cucumber/cucumber/wiki/Gherkin] - an easily readable language that works as both documentation and as tests.
+Using (Gherkin)[https://github.com/cucumber/cucumber/wiki/Gherkin] - an easy to read syntax that works as both documentation and as tests.
 Your clients can read it and you can write it together.
-Even if you're not working with a client (or a client that wants to read it), its still worthwhile to use it forces you to "think like the user" as you write your features.
-So rather than mapping out your database and building your models, you'll develop your features with an "outside in" approach.
+Even if you're not working with a client (or a client that wants to read it), its still worthwhile to use it because it forces you to "think like the user" as you write your features.
+Rather than mapping out your database and building your models, you'll develop your features with an "outside in" approach, starting from the homepage, and working with what you would see in the browser.

 	$ touch features/todos.feature